wjx1216/docs-site/docs/work-in-progress/zowe-webui.md

 Next we will create and add our own app to Zowe.

 The rest of the tutorial contains code snippets and descriptions that you can piece together to build a complete app.
 It builds off the project skeleton code found at the [github project repo](https://github.com/zowe/workshop-user-browser-app).

-By the end of this tutorial, you will:

-1. Know how to create an App that shows up on the Desktop
-1. Know how to create a Dataservice which implements a simple REST API
-1. Be introduced to Typescript programming
-1. Be introduced to simple Angular web development
-1. Have experience in working with the Zowe App framework
-1. Become familiar with one of the Zowe App widgets: the grid widget

-So, let's get started!

 1. [Constructing an App Skeleton](#constructing-an-app-skeleton)
    1. [Defining your first Plugin](#defining-your-first-plugin)